-If you live in Ontario, Canada, you’re likely familiar with the Workplace and Safety Insurance Board (WSIB).
-This organization is responsible for providing employees throughout the province with workers compensation as well as no-fault insurance.
-The WSIB also works very closely with private investigators that provide surveillance in situations where they believe an employee is lying about the severity of their injuries.
+If you live in Ontario, Canada, you’re likely familiar with the Workplace and Safety Insurance Board (WSIB), also known as the Worker’s Compensation Board (WCB) in provinces like Alberta, British Columbia and Nova Scotia.
+This organization provides employees throughout the province with workers’ compensation and no-fault insurance.
+The WSIB/WCB also works very closely with private investigators that provide surveillance in situations where they believe an employee is abusing the system or being fraudulent regarding the severity of their injuries.

 What is Workers Compensation?

-Workers compensation is provided by the WSIB to employees injured on the job.
-It provides employees with a replacement salary and for costs related to health care provided to treat the injury.
-Workers compensation also covers rehabilitation costs and training where required.
+Workers’ compensation is provided by the WSIB/WCB to employees injured on the job.
+It provides employees with a replacement salary and costs related to health care provided to treat the injury.
+Workers’ compensation also covers rehabilitation costs, training as required, and other benefits.

 What is No-Fault Insurance?

 No-fault insurance means that it doesn’t matter who caused or was at fault for the workplace injury.
 The individual must deal with his or her own insurance company to settle the insurance claim.

 Companies Exempt from Registering with the WSIB in Ontario

 If you own a company in Ontario and plan on hiring an employee or contractor, you likely need to register with the WSIB.
 The only companies exempt from this law include the following: